pmiguelpinto90/ShiftDisplay/README.md

   * display.show()
   * display.show(time)

   Show stored value on the display.

   `display`: object of type ShiftDisplay.

   `time`: duration in milliseconds to show the value;
-  if is not specified, the value is shown for a single iteration (common anode/cathode), or until hide/show is called (individual anode/cathode);
+  if is not specified, the value is shown for a single iteration (common anode/cathode), or until show or hide is called (individual anode/cathode);
   exact time showing will be an under aproximation.

 * __show()__